AffectiveCognitiveInstitute/inclumove/index.md

 <a name="english"></a>
 # incluMOVE software documentation (English)

-Welcome to the **documentation to the incluMOVE application**. <br>
-This is the setup guide, user manual and api documentation for the Unity application of incluMOVE. <br>

-For more Information please visit the [official project website](https://inclumove.de).

 Welcome to the **Documentation page of the incluMOVE application**. <br>
 This is where you can find information on setting up, operating and developing the incluMOVE Unity application. <br>